tshepang/blog/content/computing/FLOSS I use a-lot.rst

 - Liferea__: would not be using this had it not been for Google Reader shutdown, but am glad they did cuz I like the tool, ugly and unkool as it is
-- **Thunderbird**: I prefer Evolution, but it gave me some issues I don't remember
+- **Thunderbird**: I prefer Evolution, but it gave me some issues last time I tried; I don't remember the details
 - Transmission__: the only torrent client I have ever used
 - Nautilus: passable GUI file manager
 - **FileZilla**: I should really find something nicer for my SFTP needs